Frame & Thread Hand-Tied Weft Hair Extensions Care Guide

 For a very deep conditioning, ask your stylist about professional in-salon treatments.

 Do your best to avoid the track.
 This is true for all products.
-It's harder to thoroughly rinse the track so product can build-up there.
+It's harder to thoroughly rinse the track so product can build up there.

 Daily Oil is Essential to Prevents Dry Ends

 As your natural hair grows, the ends get trimmed.
-This helps remove damage and keep the ends fresh.
+This helps remove damage and keeps the ends fresh.
 Extensions don't grow so the same ends have to last for months!
 It takes extra care to keep them strong, hydrated, and healthy.

 Your pores emit oil that hydrates your natural hair through the shaft.
 Since hair extensions don’t grow from your pores, they don’t get the benefit of these oils.